 The Company recognizes revenue from research funding under collaboration agreements when earned on a "proportional performance" basis as research hours are incurred.
 The Company performs services as specified in each respective agreement on a best-efforts basis, and is reimbursed based on labor hours incurred on each contract.
-The Company initially defers revenue for any amounts billed or payments received in advance of the services being performed and recognizes revenue pursuant to the related pattern of performance, based on total labor hours incurred relative to total labor hours estimated under the contract.
+The Company initially defers revenue for any amounts billed or payments received in advance of the services being performed, and recognizes revenue pursuant to the related pattern of performance, based on total labor hours incurred relative to total labor hours estimated under the contract.

 In December 2010, the Company entered into a 12 month research contract agreement with a third party, whereby the Company was engaged to perform research and development services on a fixed-fee basis for approximately \$600,000.
 Based on the proportional performance criteria, the Company recognized approximately \$150,000 and \$450,000 in revenue related to the contract during the years ended December 31, 2012 and 2011, respectively.
-Total revenue recognized on the contract from inception through March 31, 2013 was approximately \$600,000.
+Total revenue recognized on the contract from inception through March 31, 2014 was approximately \$600,000.

 In October 2011, the Company entered into a research contract agreement with a third party, whereby the Company is performing research and development services on a fixed-fee basis for \$1,365,000.
-The agreement included an initial payment to the Company of approximately \$239,000 with remaining payments expected to occur over a twenty-one month period.
+The agreement included an initial payment to the Company of approximately \$239,000 with remaining payments occurring over a twenty-one month period.
 On November 27, 2012, the agreement was amended to include additional research and development services, for an additional \$135,000, bringing the total contract value to \$1,500,000.
-This extends the original contract (which runs concurrently) from twenty-one months to twenty-eight months.
-The Company recorded approximately \$97,000, \$885,000 and \$239,000 for the three months ended March 31, 2013 and the years ended December 31, 2012 and 2011, respectively, in revenue related to the research contract in recognition of the proportional performance achieved.
-Total revenue recognized on the contract from inception through March 31, 2013 was approximately \$1,221,000.
+The third party ultimately elected to have only \$40,000 of these additional research and development services performed by the Company, resulting in a total contract value of \$1,405,000.
+The amendment extended the original contract (which ran concurrently) from twenty-one months to twenty-eight months.
+The Company recorded approximately \$184,000, \$97,000, \$120,000, \$885,000 and \$239,000 for the year ended March 31, 2014, the three months ended March 31, 2013 and 2012, and the years ended December 31, 2012 and 2011, respectively, in revenue related to the research contract in recognition of the proportional performance achieved.
+Total revenue recognized on the contract from inception through March 31, 2014 was \$1,405,000.